microsoft/PowerToys/README.md

 - Improvements to PowerToy Run plugins
 - Stability / bug fixes
 - Validation pass again using WinUI 3.1 for Settings
+- Adding new file types to dev file preview

 ## PowerToys Community